Funnel control for a moving water tank: Introduction

 \subsection{Organization of the present paper}

 In Section~\ref{Sec:FunCon} we formulate the main result of this article, stating that the funnel control objective for the model of the moving water tank is achieved in the sense of Section~\ref{Ssec:ContrObj}.
-For this, it suffices to verify the conditions identified in~\cite{BergPuch20a}, which is done in Section~\ref{Sec:LinMod} by considering the model in the framework of well-posed linear systems.
-The application of the controller to the moving water tank system is illustrated by a simulation in Section~\ref{Sec:Sim}.
+For this, it suffices to verify the conditions identified in~\cite{BergPuch20a}, which is done in Section~\ref{Sec:LinMod} by considering the model in the framework of well-posed linear systems. \tb{Possible extensions of the results to the case of steady states corresponding to non-zero control values and invoking space-dependent friction terms are discussed in Section~\ref{Sec:Ext}.} The application of the controller to the moving water tank system is illustrated by a simulation in Section~\ref{Sec:Sim}.